 In RPGs, I can escape.
 I can live out an exciting existence full of danger, adventure, excitement, and passion.

 Seven years later I am still playing it.
 Granted, I have taken quite a long break.
 I have not logged in since January.
 My Guild, The Riders of Rohan, used to be one of the biggest on our server.
 It was a founding Kinship, and had its name long before the expansion Riders of Rohan came out.
 Most have moved on to other games, or life got in the way of playtime.
 I could have joined another Kinship, but I am loyal.
 To my own detriment sometimes.
 I still chat with our old Kinleader on occasion.
 He has a racing channel on Twitch which keeps him busy, but once in a blue moon we’ll hit each other up on Skype and shoot the shit.
-I consider him one of my best-friends, actually.
+I consider him one of my best-friends.
+I love him dearly, actually.
 We tell each other everything.
 One day, I would love to meet the man and give him the biggest, longest hug ever.

 I am a grown woman.
 I refuse to call myself an adult, not only because I don’t feel like one, but because emotionally, I’m not.
 I am still that shy, kindhearted, insecure little girl who grew up isolated surrounded by farmland.
 I am still isolated.
 I live on a farm which, once surrounded by cattle and horses, is now at the center of a massive cornfield.
 I can see nothing but 7-foot tall stalks no matter which window I look out of.
 I am still not one of the “cool kids”.
 When at a gaming convention, once the interviews and conferences are over for the day, I don’t go hang out with the other games writers at the W Hotel or whatever the hotspot is for that particular convention.
 I go back to my room with food and fizzy drinks and write up the day’s work until I fall asleep at my laptop.